 Candidates should dress in semi-formal apparel, similar to what you would consider wearing if you were participating in an initial job interview.
 Candidates are encouraged to wear what feels both formal enough for the occasion, and culturally aligned for themselves and their communities of origin.
 Most individuals in the room will dress around business casual.
 Please note: the room we meet in is not air conditioned.

-The meeting room is wheelchair accessible, but the bathrooms on site are not.
+Our regular meeting room at Hillcrest Congregational Church is wheelchair accessible, but the bathrooms on site are not.
 Bathrooms are gender designated.
-If you have any access requests about the space or your communication with the committee please alert our office or your COM-A liaison so we can work with you to meet your needs.
+Obviously, for the present, due to public health restrictions, this is not an issue.
+But if you should have any access requests about the space in the future, or your communication with the committee, please alert our office or your COM-A liaison so we can work with you to meet your needs.

 All applicants must send all the materials for the files before they will be scheduled for an appointment.

 - Mandated Reporter Training (Online Training Module)